New Orbital ATK launch vehicle looking to call Kennedy Space Center home

-As Cabana noted, an array of companies have come to call Kennedy Space Center and the adjacent Cape Canaveral Air Force Station – home.
+As Cabana noted, an array of companies has come to call Kennedy Space Center and the adjacent Cape Canaveral Air Force Station as their home.

-NASA will still be using the massive, and historic, Vehicle Assembly Building or “VAB” to stack the agency’s new Space Launch System (SLS) super-heavy-lift rocket and Orion spacecraft (the structure is so large it can accommodate more than one launch system being assembled within).
+NASA will still be using the massive, and historic, Vehicle Assembly Building (VAB) to stack the agency’s new Space Launch System (SLS) super-heavy-lift rocket and Orion spacecraft (the structure is so large it can accommodate more than one launch system being assembled within).

-As was highlighted in a report appearing on Florida Today, High Bay 2 measures some 452 feet (138 meters) in height and it has more than 27,000 square feet of floor space.
+As was highlighted in a report appearing on Florida Today, High Bay 2 measures some 452 feet (138 meters) in height and has more than 27,000 square feet (2,508 square meters) of floor space.
 Substantial, but necessary, space when one is assembling rockets and spacecraft.

-The possible results of this new agreement will be able to have their start traced back from NASA issuing a competitive Announcement for Proposals in June of last year (2015).
+The possible results of this new agreement will be able to have their start traced back from NASA issuing a competitive Announcement for Proposals in June 2015.
 In this announcement, the space agency sought companies that wanted to utilize the VAB’s unique capabilities.
 The structure was the tallest building in Florida until 1974 and is still the tallest building in the United States that is located outside of an urban area.

 Orbital ATK, a merger between Orbital Sciences Corporation and ATK, would appear to be a good fit as the company has an extensive history in terms of producing spacecraft, rockets, and boosters for an array of missions from commercial satellites to the four-segment solid rocket boosters that were used on the Space Shuttle.

-The company announced three long-term growth initiatives in March of this year (2016), with this new rocket being described as an Evolved Expandable Launch Vehicle (EELV) class next generation launch vehicle system being one of them.
+The company announced three long-term growth initiatives in March 2016, with this new rocket being described as an Evolved Expandable Launch Vehicle (EELV) class next generation launch vehicle system being one of them.
 Details about the new vehicle are limited as its development is in the very early conceptual design phase.